Blown World

 blow dust from the book jackets of history.

-Now the cobwebbed narratives of the past fly
+Now the cobwebbed narratives of the past fly away,

 and with them all its secrets.